CommandString/DiscordPHP-Bot-Template/README.md

 	    }
 	}
 	```
 3. replace `EVENT_NAME` with the name of your event
-	4. Add insert the code you'd like to run when that event is triggered into the handler method.
-When defining arguments that are passed into the event handler make sure to set their default value to null. *This is due to how extending abstract classes work you cannot have required arguments that aren't defined in the original abstract class definition.*
+4. Insert the code you'd like to run when that event is triggered into the handler method.
+When defining arguments that are passed into the event handler make sure to set their default value to null. *This is due to how extending abstract classes work as you cannot have required arguments that aren't defined in the parent class.*
 5. If you want your event handler to only run once then change the return from `false` to `true` in the `runOnce` method

 After following the steps above you should be left with something that looks like this.
 ```php